awesomething/awesomething.github.io/posts/openai-agi-roadmap.md

 ### 3.1 Safety, Misuse, and Control

 AGI could supercharge cyberattacks, disinformation, or biological threats.
-It could design powerful new technologies-good or bad—faster than human teams.
+It could design powerful new technologies-good or bad, faster than human teams.
 It could manipulate individuals and markets at unprecedented scale.

 Safety discussions focus on: